The Best Boston Specialty Coffee Roasters in 2024

 Gracenote coffees are on sale on their website, at their two cafes, or at a number of other coffee shops and restaurants in the Boston area.

-The Gracenote website has one signature blend, one decaf, and a really nice range of single origin coffees that have been roasted for filter or espresso.
+The Gracenote website features one signature blend, one decaf option, and an excellent selection of single-origin coffees roasted specifically for filter or espresso preparation.
 Make sure to check out my recommended drip coffee makers and espresso machines.

 Gracenote also sells its own range of freeze-dried instant coffee for those times when you’re on the road and want a decent cup of specialty coffee but don’t have the necessary equipment.